lelordoftech/CarND-Path-Planning-Project/writeup_report.md

 When the target point near the start point, the distance line (green line) will approximate to the actual line (yellow line).
 So the actual velocity will approximate to the predict velocity.

+But if it is too closed, we can miss some process cycles and maybe we lost controlling.

 In here I choose the target distance is 22 m.

 Always transform the coordinates before sending to simulator: